Greg-DK/greg-dk.github.io/_posts/2023-07-21-how-to-host-a-blog.md

 ---
 layout: post
-title: Effortlessly Host Your Blog: A Journey with Jekyll and Github Pages
+title: Effortlessly Host Your Blog - A Journey with Jekyll and Github Pages
 categories: [Github, Portfolio, Jekyll, DNS, Domains]
 ---